Categories:

 However, the functions are not perfectly reciprocal because:

 • Empty strings, and strings with only whitespace, are not handled reciprocally.
-For example, the return value of PARSE_JSON('') is NULL, but the return value of TO_JSON(NULL) is not ''.
+For example, the return value of PARSE_JSON('') is NULL, but the return value of TO_JSON(NULL) is NULL, not the reciprocal ''.

 • The order of the key-value pairs in the string produced by TO_JSON is not predictable.